Piscora

 Good Tankmates

 • Other small, mellow gobies (think neon gobies or tiny shrimp gobies).
-Guaymas gobies are pretty chill and mostly mind their own business on the bottom, so peaceful goby neighbors are usually fine if the tank has enough little hidey holes.
+Guaymas gobies are pretty easygoing and tend to keep to themselves at the bottom, so they're usually fine with peaceful goby neighbors, especially if the tank has plenty of hiding spots.

 • Peaceful blennies like tailspot blennies.
 Similar vibe - they perch, pick at stuff, and generally do not go looking for trouble.
 Just make sure everyone has their own favorite rock and you are good.